Skip to main content

 Example Application

-An example Express application that uses gtfs-to-html is included in the app folder.
+An example Express application that uses gtfs-to-html is included in the dist/app folder.
 After an initial run of gtfs-to-html, the GTFS data will be downloaded and loaded into SQLite.

 You can view an individual route HTML on demand by running the included Express app: